cannam/repoint/README.md

 Pinned libraries will be updated if they are in Absent or Wrong state.

-Unpinned libraries will always be updated, which should have an effect when they are in Absent or Out-of-date state.
+Unpinned libraries will always be updated, which should have an effect only when they are in Absent or Out-of-date state.